drbaselali/earth-obs/README.md

 * Forest ↔ Agriculture: moderate negative (~-0.48)
 * Renewables ↔ CO₂: weak negative (~-0.21)

 ➡️ **High income countries contribute significantly more to emissions, while the correlation between forest and agriculture is expected.
-On the other hand, even though renewable energy consumption has lower than expected correlation, one should keep in mind that this dataset suffers from siginifcant lack of coverage for all countries.**
+On the other hand, even though renewable energy consumption has lower than expected correlation, one should keep in mind that this dataset has incomplete country coverage.**

 **Land Dynamics**